-Students volunteer to be selected to re-enact the injuries and deaths that result from a party after a fictitious prom.
+Students volunteer to be selected to re-enact the injuries and deaths that result from a fictitious car accident.
 For two days, the selected high school staff and student body carries on with lessons punctuated with the reading of obituaries, the rescue at the accident scene, seeing classmates who are “living dead” sitting in their desks made up to look like corpses and eventually attending a dramatized funeral.

 Frisco ISD and the Frisco Police Department share costs associated with staffing school resource officers and crossing guards